This is a guest post by Rachel Kibler.

 3. While the code is being written, there are a few things you can do

-- Set up your test environment, if it needs it.
-Get some scenarios set up, and get users in the right state.
+b.
+Set up your test environment, or make sure you know how to access the test environment once it is available.
+Get some scenarios set up, prepare any data you might need for testing, and get users in the right state.

 4. When the code is ready for you, it’s time to do what everyone thinks we always do

-- Using all the notes you’ve collected and all the conversations you’ve had, test the scenarios you’ve set up.
+b.
+Test the scenarios you’ve set up using all the notes you’ve collected and all the conversations you’ve had.

-- If you don’t already know this, ask your developer if they want all the bugs at once or one at a time.
+e.
+(If you don’t already know this) Ask your development team if they prefer for you to report bugs you find (one at a time? all at once? in Jira issues? with a summary email?).
 Depending on how they feel about context switching, they may want you to do as much testing as possible first, then tell them about the issues, or they may want to follow your progress and fix stuff as you find it.

 5. When the code is released, you’re not done